thisisntnathan/MoFlowGAN/README.md

 # MoFlowGAN

-You've found the working repo for MoFlowGAN, a normalizing flow that can be trained like a GAN to generate high quality molecular graphs.
-The code here works, so feel free to train your own model while we put a last minute shine on our preprint!
+You've found the working repo for MoFlowGAN, a normalizing flow that can be trained like a GAN to generate high-quality molecular graphs.
+The code here works, so feel free to train your own model and generate your own molecules.
+There's even a Google Colab notebook linked below!
+Take a look at our preprint on [ChemRxiv](https://doi.org/10.26434/chemrxiv-2023-kwwv3) for the nitty gritty details!

 ## Training your own model

 ### Installing dependencies

 It's best to run MoFlowGAN in its own conda environment.
-Learn more about conda and virtual enviornments [here](https://conda.io/projects/conda/en/latest/index.html)!
+Learn more about conda and virtual environments [here](https://conda.io/projects/conda/en/latest/index.html)!

 ```
 conda create --name moflow python pandas matplotlib